DPDK/dpdk/doc/guides/sample_app_ug/l3_forward.rst

 *   Comment line, which starts with a leading character '#'

+*   ACL rule line, which starts with a leading character ‘@’

 *   Empty line, which consists of a space, form-feed ('\f'), newline ('\n'), carriage return ('\r'), horizontal tab ('\t'), or vertical tab ('\v').